Welcome to BESS, a sustainable design assessment tool for buildings at the planning permit stage.

 You cannot progress from the New Project page until you complete all fields labelled with an asterisk.
 Once you have done this select 'Create Project'.

 Creating Dwellings and Non-Residential Spaces

 All dwellings and non-residential spaces must be created before the correct questions and credits appear on the BESS category pages.
 The dwellings and spaces determine which pathways, questions and credits apply to your project.

 To complete the Dwellings table you will need the floor plans and elevations and other supporting documentation.
 You will also need to identify ‘similar dwellings’ in the project.

 ‘Similar dwellings' can be grouped together to streamline data input.
 How dwellings are entered affects your input options in the Water and Energy categories.

 ‘Similar dwellings’ are dwellings that are both ‘thermally similar’ and share similar systems, such as heating and cooling, hot water, rainwater connections, and water fittings and fixtures.
-Similar dwellings must be in the same building.

 If 'thermally similar' dwellings have different hot water, or heating and cooling systems, or different fittings and fixtures, these should be grouped separately.